 RPA has been making a notable impact since the mid-2010s.
 However, it has only earned the early adopters meager returns.
 Research conducted by ResearchandMarkets estimated that the market value of RPA has the possibility of exceeding $7billion by 2024, leveraging the 27% compound yearly growth rate which started in 2013 and will proceed to peak in 2023 at the very least.

 Opinions, however, differ in the estimation of the RPA sector among researchers.
-Valuations have been ranging from $350 to $540 million from 2017, but despite the absence of specifics, an increase to $7billion would be classified as a massive surge.
+Valuations have been ranging from $350 to $540 million in 2017, but despite the absence of specifics, an increase to $7billion would be classified as a massive surge.

 This is the more reason Bytescout has been focusing on enhancing its offering to align with the ever-increasing demand for optimized business improvement and automation solutions.

 Before now, RPA use cases were beyond imagination and vague by many enterprises.
-Nevertheless, it has gain momentum and more companies are considering leveraging it in automating boring and repetitive tasks.
+Nevertheless, it has gained momentum and more companies are considering leveraging it in automating boring and repetitive tasks.

 Several enterprises prefer RPA because it does not disrupt the existing system or asset.
 It has the capability of automating the existing infrastructure using the same infrastructure.
 Most people even confuse it with AI and Machine Learning but they are not the same.
 RPA is process-driven while Artificial Intelligence and Machine Learning are data-driven.
 Another difference is the fact that RPA imitates humans while AI connects human intelligence’s stimulation.